abhitopia/ZendeskRateThrottllingPrototype/README.md

 ```

 In this case, during peaks hours when the internal usage is highest,
-this strategy will make 1 call, and 5 minutes before trying again.
+this strategy will make 1 call, and wait for 5 minutes before trying again.

 However, during less busy hours when the internal usage is around, say 300 request per minute,
 third party can utilize (700-300-200 = 200) requests per minute.

 If for whatever, unforeseen reason, this fluctuates and internal usage goes up again,
-then withing at most one request, the system will adapt and wait another 5 minutes.
+then with at most one extra request, the system will adapt and wait another 5 minutes.

 ### Test